 Considering that 46% of Android devices still run on KitKat, Lollipop and Marshmallow, there is a 20 to 30% chance that your PWA might not work with their default web browser.
 Under these circumstances, you must ask yourself if you’re ready to slash 30% of your Android users.

 On the iOS side, the story is a bit brighter, but you still risk having a PWA that would not work for at least 20% of users (devices running versions earlier than 11.3).
-Even though PWAs are supported by the most recent versions of iOS, they tend to crash quite often.
+Even though PWAs works with the most recent versions of iOS, they tend to crash quite often.
 Apple’s Web.app process (that enables progressive apps) is buggy and causes lags or freeze times on iOS (including version 12) – so until they decide to fix it, it’s better to stay away from PWA builds.